Movin21/AKS-IaC-and-Deployment-Assignment/README.md

-# AKS IaC and Deployment Assignment
+# AKS IaC and Deployment Assignment with Automation

 ## Overview